 Video 2000 (also known as V2000, Video Compact Cassette or VCC) was the result of collaboration between Philips and Grundig.
 Aimed at challenging the fledgling VHS and Betamax home video recording standards, the lack of a definitive name was not the only reason the technology floundered.

 V2000 was innovative compared to its rivals, notably in the recording times of its two-sided cassettes.
-But it arrived after both VHS and Betamax, to a market already wary of competing formats, and was never marketed in North America at all.
-There was no camcorder, and crucially, no suggestion the porn industry was interested in V2000.
+But it arrived after both VHS and Betamax, into a market already wary of competing formats, and wasn't marketed in North America at all.
+There was no camcorder and, crucially, no suggestion the pornography industry was interested in V2000.
 And thus it was discontinued, years after the public had forgotten all about it.

 1987 - 2005